NEWS

 From December 3 to 5, La Central del Circ will host the 8th Dramaturgy and Scenic Writing Conference.
 These three days will be dedicated to talks, reflection panels, and workshops focused on circus dramaturgy.

-This edition, curated by artist and dramaturg Antonia Kuzmanić, will feature a wide participation of international speakers such as Agathe Dumont, Ivana Vukóvić, and Gaia Vimercati, among others.
+This edition, curated by artist and dramaturg Antonia Kuzmanić, will feature a wide participation of international speakers such as Ivana Vukóvić, and Gaia Vimercati, among others.
 Catalan artists like Júlia Campistany and Clàudia Mirambell (Eléctrico28) will also take part.

 “Dramaturgy is a key to creating performance art but also to spectate it.
 Dramaturgy is indispensable for experiencing the piece.
 (I deliberately avoid the term “understanding”; because of its connotation to specific knowledge.)
 Studied, thought-out dramaturgy is responsible for making every piece of performance and art available to (almost) everyone.
 What I enjoy most as a spectator is when I feel I am led, even if I feel lost in the world of performance (which is), there still can be a strong feeling of being led by performance, and trust that we will make it together till the end. — Antonia Kuzmanić